speQtrum/MScFE690-6352-Capstone/README.md

 ## Key Features

-- Implementation of Quantum Belief Networks (QBNs) for financial modeling
+- Implementation of Quantum Belief Networks (QBNs) for Bitcoin's price movement forecasting
-- Integration and preprocessing of Bitcoin price data and relevant market factors
+- Integration and preprocessing of Bitcoin price data and relevant market factors/data
 - Development of a simple long-short trading strategy
 - Performance evaluation and backtesting framework

-## Installation

-[Include installation instructions here]

 ## Usage

-[Provide basic usage instructions and examples]

 ## Results

-[Briefly summarize key findings or performance metrics]

 ## License

-This project is licensed under the
+This project is licensed under the ...

 ## Disclaimer